brkarcher/brkarcher.github.io/condor.md

 ---

 The next half-hour of plodding through the complex proved uneventful but enlightening.
 This side of the complex was a grid network of four north-south corridors and four east-west corridors, each terminating in a roughly square chamber.
-The uppermost chamber in the east was the elevator; most of the rest of the chambers were wide, tall, and bare, but for catwalks and cables slopping about from the ceiling: Empty 'Mech bays.
-The ones that weren't 'Mech bays were multi-tiered armor bays, similar to the one where Sam had found the exoskeletons.
+The uppermost chamber in the east was the elevator; most of the rest of the chambers were wide, tall, and bare, but for catwalks and cables slopping about from the ceiling: Empty armored vehicle bays.
+The ones that weren't vehicle bays were multi-tiered armor bays, similar to the one where Sam had found the exoskeletons.
 These, however, were empty.
-With the addition of the interior chambers between the corridors, this armory could have stored and staged enough equipment for a full 'Mech cavalry battalion with infantry support.
+With the addition of the interior chambers between the corridors, this armory could have stored and staged enough equipment for a full armored cavalry battalion with infantry support.
 Just two of the bays were closed and locked; the rest were open.

 The Kaiser hadn't holed up here by accident, Sam thought.